hayleyw7/ctd-mentor-R7-rest/README.md

 # Implementing APIs in Rails

 This repository is the basis for lessons 12, 13, and 14 of the Code the Dream class in Ruby on Rails.

+**I am a volunteer instructor there, and this an example repo to help each student through the progression of these lessons.**

 The lesson descriptions are as follows:

 [Lesson 12](/lessons/Lesson-12-Building-an-API.md)
 [Assignment 12a](/lessons/Assignment-12a-REST-Introduction-and-Authentication.md)